 Contrary to former times, providing an API with open documentation is a core element of vendors’ offering.
 Some even call their product approach, “API first.”

 This makes connecting tools a lot easier.

 Therefore a prioritization of integration tasks is needed.
-What is our experience?

-We see three main integration strategies for a content calendar tool as part of a landscape with a headless CMS.
+In our experience, we see three main integration strategies for a content calendar tool as part of a landscape with a headless CMS.

 - Integration with the headless CMS